TrevorKinsie/boom-bot/README.md

 # Boom Bot

-A simple Telegram bot that reacts with 💥 or sends explosion emojis.
+A Telegram bot that provides boom counts and plays Craps.

 ## Features